eldu/temporarymoments/Draft.md

 Vamos vamos vamos_
 [Tweet](https://twitter.com/lin_manuel/status/1083565565522952192?lang=en) by [Lin-Manuel Miranda](https://twitter.com/Lin_Manuel)

 Lin-Manuel Miranda is an award-winning composer, lyricist, and actor.
 He is the creator of _In the Heights_ and _Hamilton_.
 He is an artist and an activist.
-He also tweets bookends to the day good morning and good night.
-These lil pep talks have made their way into out hearts and into a book called _Gmorning, Gnight!: Little Pep Talks for Me &amp; You_ by Lin-Manuel Miranda.
+He tweets bookends to the day good morning and good night.
+These lil pep talks have made their way into our hearts and into a book called _Gmorning, Gnight!: Little Pep Talks for Me &amp; You_ by Lin-Manuel Miranda.
 [@b\_line\_dot](https://www.instagram.com/b_line_dot/)

 ---